MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/reference.md

 <!-- ====================================================================== -->
 ## View only the CSS that is actually applied to an element

-The **Styles** panel shows you all of the rules that apply to an element, including declarations that have been overridden.
-When you aren't interested in overridden declarations, use the **Computed** panel to view only the CSS that is actually being applied to an element.
+The **Styles** pane shows you all of the rules that apply to an element, including declarations that have been overridden.
+When you aren't interested in overridden declarations, use the **Computed** pane to view only the CSS that is actually being applied to an element.

 1. [Select an element](#select-an-element).

-1. Go to the **Computed** panel in the **Elements** tool.
+1. Go to the **Computed** pane in the **Elements** tool.

-   On a wide DevTools window, the **Computed** panel doesn't exist.
-The contents of the **Computed** panel are shown on the **Styles** panel.
+   On a wide DevTools window, the **Computed** pane doesn't exist.
+The contents of the **Computed** pane are shown on the **Styles** pane.

    Inherited properties are opaque.

 1. To display all inherited values, select the **Show All** checkbox.

-   In the following figure, the **Computed** panel shows the CSS properties being applied to the currently selected `h1` element:
+   In the following figure, the **Computed** pane shows the CSS properties being applied to the currently selected `h1` element:

    ![The Computed panel](./reference-images/css-elements-computed-h1.png)